International Dual Degree Programs

 - Three-year program (two years at Columbia Law School and 3L year in London).

-- Kings College London; London School of Economics (LSE); School of Oriental and African Studies (SOAS); or University College London.
+- Only available to students already enrolled at Kings College London; London School of Economics (LSE); School of Oriental and African Studies (SOAS); or University College London.

-- Four-year program (two years at Columbia Law School and two years in London).
+- Four-year program (two years in London followed by two years at Columbia Law School).

 The information provided on this website describes only the "outbound" portion of the dual degree programs.
 Students who are interested in the "inbound" portion should consult directly with the respective partner school.